 In we offer a Robinhood-style pre-launch template to run a proven prelaunch campaign.
 You’re ready to go in seconds.

-3. Boost traffic with ads
+3. Boost traffic with ads.

-This is probably the most scalable and the easiest way to test different campaigns and get immediate results.
+This is probably the most scalable and easiest way to test different campaigns and get immediate results.

 It’s necessary to run campaigns on paid channels because they’re highly customizable, and you can easily target and test specific groups.